Structure#

 Following aspects and issues should be addressed in the report (deliverables):

-Choice of static system (stiffening elements, beam-column system, floor plates).
+2. Choice of structural system (stiffening elements, beam-column system, floor plates).

-Choice of material (pure concrete, steel-concrete composite, pure or partial steel structure).
+3. Choice of material (pure concrete, steel-concrete composite, pure or partial steel structure, timber).

-Dimensions of the element profiles and sectional forces on slabs, beams, columns and core.
+6. Dimensions of the element profiles and sectional forces on structural elements.

 Part D#